Rigidity/RigidML/README.md

 `this.path` The directory from which this RML script was called from.
 `this.document` The NodeJS document object which contains the DOM.
 `this.on` Helper that executes an item on a specific element.
+`this.data` Data object that contains items passed from the handler.

 ## Application
-`app.page(url, text, dir)` Handles get requests with RigidML source text.
+`app.page(url, text, dir, handler)` Handles get requests with RigidML source text.
-`app.pageFile(url, file)` Handles get requests with a RigidML file.
+`app.pageFile(url, file, handler)` Handles get requests with a RigidML file.
 `app.api(url, handler)` Handles post requests with an API utility object.
 `app.apiFile(url, file)` Handles post requests in a file in a bound utility object.
 `app.static(path)` Includes a static folder on the application.